dunika/result-try/README.md

 A robust stringification utility designed for logging and debugging.

+All built-in error classes use `inspect` internally to ensure that any error caught is preserved safely.

 **Why use `inspect`?**

 - **Never crashes:** Safe for circular references and deep nesting.